mulle-sde/mulle-fetch/README.md

 ## Install

-See [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) how to install mulle-sde, which will also install mulle-fetch.
+See [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) how to install mulle-sde, which will also install mulle-fetch with required dependencies.

 The command to install only the latest mulle-fetch into `/usr/local` (with **sudo**) is: